Page cover image

 Staking on Ike involves the following order of operations:

-AZERO Deposit: User deposits AZERO into the
+1. AZERO Deposit: User deposits AZERO into the Vault contract by initiating a stake transaction.

-contract checks all participating Validators to see how many AZERO are currently allocated to each.
-The Vault uses these sums to calculate the Current Weights (the percentage of the Total Pool held by each Validator).Vault
+2. Validator Forwarding: Vault contract checks the Registry contract to retrieve the current Target Weights.
+Vault contract checks all participating Validators to see how many AZERO are currently allocated to each.
+The Vault uses these sums to calculate the Current Weights (the percentage of the Total Pool held by each Validator).
+Vault contract uses the Constant Retargeting Algorithm to calculate how many of the newly submitted AZERO to forward to each of the Validators, and forwards them accordingly.

-contract calculates the correct number of new shares (sA0) to create, using the current Redemption Ratio, and transfers them to the user.
+3. Receipt Token Issuance: Vault contract calculates the correct number of new shares (sA0) to create, using the current Redemption Ratio, and transfers them to the user.
 These sA0 serve as a receipt entitling the holder to their share of the Total Pooled.
 The sA0 tokens are fungible, can be traded and used elsewhere on the network, and can be used to redeem AZERO during the unstaking process.
-The number of new sA0 created, denoted here as newShares, is as follows:where newStake is the number of newly deposited AZERO, totalShares is the Total Shares and totalPooled is the Total Pooled.
+The number of new sA0 created, denoted here as newShares, is as follows:

 To see how this translates into a user's experience staking on Ike, see our docs on Staking with Ike.